 Normally, only credits earned at Council of Higher Education Accreditation (CHEA) recognized schools will transfer.
-Graduate students transferring from unaccredited institutions (an institution of higher education that is not accredited by a regional or institutional accrediting agency recognized by CHEA and/or the U.S. Department of Education) may validate transferable master's level coursework with EXCEL exams and/or faculty validation of competency.
-Upon successfully passing the exam or faculty validation, the student will be awarded transfer credit.
-For further information, see the Course Waiver by EXCEL
+Graduate coursework taken from an unaccredited institution (an institution of higher education that is not accredited by a regional or institutional accrediting agency recognized by CHEA and/or the U.S. Department of Education) will be subject to the following review: